 Spain - Day 22 : Hautacam

-In the morning we noticed that the Pyrenees are a lot more humid than the south of Spain.
+In the morning we noticed that the Pyrenees were much more humid than the south of Spain.
 Everything was wet from condensation.
 At night it had also been pretty cold.
 I had slept well, which was probably because I was so tired.
-The sun wasn't up yet on the camping spot.
+The sun wasn't up yet at the camping spot.
 We put on warm clothes and walked through the wet grass back to the road, where the sun was shining.
-My socks got soaking wet and didn't dry for another 2 days.
+My socks got soaking wet and didn't dry for another two days.
 In the sun the cold was just bearable.
-Breakfast again wasn't great, one baguette for the two of us.
+Breakfast again could have been better, one baguette for the two of us.

-We were close to the place where we would take the bus, Capvern.
+We were close to where we would take the bus, Capvern.
 Today we would pass Capvern on our way to Lourdes.
 Near Lourdes was a famous mountain, the Hautacam, which we planned to climb today.
-Tomorrow we would look around in Lourdes, a well known place of pilgrimage.
+Tomorrow we would look around in Lourdes, a famous pilgrimage place.
 Then we still had until 22:00 to cycle the 40 kilometers back to Capvern.

 The first 10 kilometers were very cold.
-We weren't used to temperature below 25 degrees anymore.
-After the sun came out we slowly warmed up.
-Via a large road we ended up in Lannemezan, where we found a bakery and a store that doubled as a bar.
+We weren't used to temperatures below 25 degrees anymore.
+After the sun came out, we slowly warmed up.
+Via a large road, we ended up in Lannemezan, where we found a bakery and a store that doubled as a bar.
 This time the oranges were of satisfactory quality.
 We each bought a piece of cake at the bakery, or so we thought.
-It turned out to be a lump of egg, flour, and fruits, but it did have a lot of calories.
+It turned out to be a lump of egg, flour, and fruits, but it did have many calories.
 We ate sitting on a wall near a church.
-Eating during cycling vacation always took place on the places that were easiest to find.
+We always ate on whatever surface was easiest to find.
 Last year had been the same.
-In the beginning we would still put the effort in to find a bench.
-Later on a wall was enough.
-Near the end we would eat on the nearest curb.
+Initially, we would still put the effort in to find a bench.
+Later on, a wall was enough.
+Near the end, we would eat while sitting on the nearest curb.

-After Lannemezan we quickly arrived in Capvern.
-From there we took the same route as at the start of this trip.
-The first 15 kilometers were all down hill, it didn't feel great knowing we would have to climb all the way back up tomorrow.
+After Lannemezan, we quickly arrived in Capvern.
+From there, we took the same route as at the start of this trip.
+The first 15 kilometers were all downhill, it didn't feel great knowing we would have to climb all the way back up tomorrow.
 We saw all sorts of things we had already forgotten.
-Like the town Ozon, where we passed the ozone layer for the second time.
-The route was much more hilly than I remembered.
+Like the town of Ozon, where we passed the ozone layer for the second time.
+The route was much hillier than I remembered.
 Likely the hills felt easier back then because our legs were still fresh.

-It took a while before we arrived in the large city Tarbes.
-From there Lourdes wasn't far anymore.
-Before we left we saw a supermarket.
-I was very hungry, Bram said he was fine.
-We each ate 6 mini Magnum ice creams, 2 apple turnovers, 6 prepackaged chocolate croissants, and 2 bananas.
+It took a while before we arrived in the large city of Tarbes.
+From there, Lourdes wasn't far anymore.
+Before we left, we saw a supermarket.
+I was starving, but Bram said he was fine.
+We each ate six mini Magnum ice creams, two apple turnovers, six prepackaged chocolate croissants, and two bananas.
 We had to make sure we ate well, otherwise we couldn't enjoy 'the view'.
-After that snack we searched for the way to Lourdes.
-We ended up on the emergency lange of a busy road that was, however, officially marked as bicycle path.
+After that snack, we searched for the way to Lourdes.
+We ended up on the emergency lane of a busy road that was also marked as a bicycle path.

 We passed through Lourdes on our way to the Hautacam.
 The climb started after 10 kilometers.
-Along the road were signs indicating how much altimeters we still had to go.
-I had a theory that on cycling vacation we always climbed around 400 altimeters per hour.
-It was 16:30 and we needed to climb 1000 meters.
+Along the road were signs indicating how many altimeters we still had to go.
+I had a theory that on a cycling vacation, we always climbed around 400 altimeters per hour.
+It was 16:30, and we needed to climb 1000 meters.
 I started telling Bram what time we would be at the top, but Bram didn't believe me and said those numbers were never exact.
 The Hautacam was a typical col for the Pyrenees.
-It was very steep with some level sections thrown in.
-It was a relatively small road with many turns.
-While planning the route Bram was the one wanting to take a detour through Andorra and climb the Hautacam.
-I had felt more like getting a beer and explore Lourdes.
+It was very steep, with some level sections thrown in.
+It was a relatively minor road with many turns.
+While planning the route, Bram wanted to take a detour through Andorra and climb the Hautacam.
+I had felt more like getting a beer and exploring Lourdes.
 However, today I was better rested than Bram and felt good.
-At one moment Bram told me to take a picture of the view.
-I looked, there was nothing interesting to see.
-Still he insisted that we needed to stop to 'take a picture of the view'.
+At one moment, Bram told me to take a picture of the view.
+I looked, but there was nothing interesting to see.
+Still, he insisted that we needed to stop to 'take a picture of the view'.
 He just needed a break.

 Me demonstrating the 'pretend you are enjoying the view while you are doing something else'-tactic